DataVeil Native Library

 E.g. SQL> @setup_functions.sql

-Please refer to the instructions supplied in dataveil/native/oracle/README.txt.
+Please refer to the instructions supplied in the delivered software directory dataveil/native/oracle/README.txt.

 You can install the DataVeil native library on a different schema to the one that you shall be masking.

 For example, if you are masking a schema called 'TESTD' but your DataVeil native library is installed on schema 'SCH01' then you could configure your 'TESTD' masking project to call the DataVeil native functions on 'SCH01' as shown below.

 In this case you may need to grant Oracle access privilege, e.g. GRANT EXECUTE ANY PROCEDURE TO TESTD

 If you leave the 'Function call prefix' field blank (the default) then the native library should be on the same schema as defined in the DataVeil Database->Connection.

 Please also refer to The Native Functions Tab in the Project Settings section.

 The uninstallation file is found in the delivered software directory dataveil/native/oracle

 Step 2) Drop the DVNative.jar from the Oracle database using the Oracle 'dropjava' command.